raspberrypi-guide/raspberrypi-guide.github.io/docs/networking/raspberry-pi-security.md

 sudo deluser -remove-home pi
 ```

-Here is a firewall guide: https://pimylifeup.com/raspberry-pi-ufw/
-Maybe also check this “Don’t use auto login”

 ## Install a firewall
 There are a number of ways to add a firewall to your Raspberry Pi, including the `iptables` that comes with Raspberry Pi OS.
-I recommend to use the UFW ('uncomplicated firewall') interface.
+I recommend to use the [UFW](https://wiki.ubuntu.com/UncomplicatedFirewall){:target="_blank"} ('uncomplicated firewall') interface.

 To install the UFW software, open a terminal window and enter: